Kholid060/alt./apps/docs/src/content/docs/workflows/branch-execution-order.md

 ![Branching nodes](@/assets/images/workflow-branching-node.png)

-In this case, when the HTTP Request node execution is finished, the workflow will execute the File System node and then continue to the Notification node first.
+In this case, when the HTTP Request node execution is finished, the workflow will execute the File System node and then continue to the Notification node.
 Then continues execution to the next branch, which is the Browser Tab node and the Mouse node.